Check the list below to ensure you've covered all your bases

 Are there gift card options?
 How does the gift card system work?

 Another way of financially supporting local eateries is by purchasing gift cards.
-They act as a mini no-interest loan to businesses that can use the cash inflow to promptly cover expenses.
+They act as a mini no-interest loan to businesses that can then use the cash inflow to promptly cover expenses.
 Depending on the individual eatery, the gift card system may vary.
 Visit this page for more information.

 Depending on the individual eatery, ordering options may vary.
 To find out how a specific local eatery is operating, please visit the SFHE directory here.